A HOME FOR ANYONE ADDICTED TO ARABIC.

 The particle إِنَّ is often misused.
 In fact, there are not many situations when you have to use it.
 An overview.

-Last updated: 10 months ago
+Last updated: 1 year ago

 There are at least nine important situations. إِنَّ is translated as verily; indeed; certainly; that – or is even left untranslated.
-It all depends on the context. إِنَّ basically conveys and is thus often called an emphatic particle.
+It all depends on the context. إِنَّ basically conveys emphasis and is thus often called an emphatic particle.

 This little device gives even native speakers a hard time.
 But it is not that difficult.
 In this article, we’ll take a brief look at the most important situations.